 In 1997, a mentally ill 14-year-old boy named Michael Carneal opened fire on students at Heath High School, killing three and injuring five more.
 The Basketball Diaries was one of Corneal's favorite movies.

 Three of the victims' families filed multi-million dollar lawsuits against the movie studios who distributed The Basketball Diaries and the Oliver Stone film Natural Born Killers, and the producers of violent video games.

 Their lawyer, Jack Thompson, claimed that violent movies, violent video games, and Internet pornography inspired Carneal to go on a rampage.
 The lawsuits were thrown out and Thompson was later disbarred for unethical conduct, including perjury.

 It was this same case that made Stephen King decide to pull his novel Rage (1977) out of print.
-Michael Carneal was found to have had a copy of Rage - which was about a mentally ill high school student who shoots up his classroom - in his locker.
+Michael Carneal was found to have had a copy of Rage - which was about a mentally ill high school student who guns down two teachers and takes his classmates hostage - in his locker.